-Ophthalmoscopy (also called fundoscopy) is a test that allows a doctor to see inside the back of the eye (called the fundus) and other structures using a magnifying instrument (ophthalmoscope) and a light source.
-It is done as part of an eye exam and may be done as part of a routine physical exam.
+Ophthalmoscopy (also called fundoscopy) is a test that lets a doctor see inside the back of the eye, which is called the fundus.
+The doctor can also see other structures in the eye.
+He or she uses a magnifying tool called an ophthalmoscope and a light source to see inside the eye.
+The test is done as part of an eye exam.
+It may also be done as part of a routine physical exam.

 There are two types of ophthalmoscopy.

 - Direct ophthalmoscopy.
 Your doctor uses a tool that is about the size of a small flashlight.
 It has many lenses that can magnify up to about 15 times.

 - Indirect ophthalmoscopy.
 Your doctor uses a small handheld lens and either a slit lamp microscope or a light attached to a headband.
 This test gives the doctor a wider view of the inside of the eye.
 It allows a better view of the fundus, even if the lens is clouded by cataracts.

 Why It Is Done

 - Find problems or diseases of the eye, such as retina problems.

 - Help find other conditions or diseases that damage the eye.

 - Look for the cause of symptoms, such as headaches.

 - Find other problems or diseases, such as head injuries or brain tumors.